320osm123-dev/robotic-arm-kinematic-simulation/README.md

    Design of a 2-DOF robot arm extended with a parallelogram linkage.

 2. **Kinematic Analysis**
-   Conversion of the target coordinate into motor angles and derivation of the constant end-effector orientation condition.
+   Conversion of the target coordinate into shoulder and elbow motor angles.

 3. **Circular Trajectory Simulation**
    MATLAB simulation to verify whether the end-effector can trace a circular trajectory while maintaining its orientation.